 The field of nutrition appears to be not unlike the fashion industry, where everything is continuously in flux, and trends come and go from one day to the next.

-Due to their lack of knowledge on the basics of human physiology and metabolism, they experience frustration and desperation when a food or a diet doesn’t showcase a predictable, positive pattern or clinical performance.
+Due to their lack of knowledge and understanding on the basics of human physiology and metabolism, they experience frustration and desperation when a food or a diet doesn’t showcase a predictable, positive pattern or clinical performance.

 Most Health Experts Support a Standardized Approach to Nutrition